 We have an acre pond, which has brought us some wild Canadian geese.
 Also, make sure to watch your children when feeding the animals – they are not aggressive, but may bite when reaching for the food.

-On opening day in May, we usually feature a demonstration of our sheep being sheared.
+On opening day in May, we sometimes feature a demonstration of our sheep being sheared.
 Of course there are over 50 animals for kids old and young alike to visit with and feed.
 Our youth group members are always on hand to teach facts about the animals and tell of their experiences caring for their project animals.

 We do not do tours for individuals when you are visiting the homestead – you may walk and visit at your leisure.
 If you wish to tour the two museums, there are tour guides on hand to take you through each house.
 Photos may be taken of the animals and also if you forget your camera at home, we always have them for sale at our general store.